-- (a) A Director has right of access to the records that the Corporation is required to keep under rules 14 and 15.1. - (b) On application by a Director, the Court may authorise a person to inspect on the Director's behalf the records that the Corporation is required to keep under rules 14 and 15.1 subject to any other orders the Court considers appropriate. - (c) A person authorised to inspect records under rule 15.6(b) above may make copies of the records unless the Court orders otherwise.
+- (a) A Director has right of access to the records that the Corporation is required to keep under rules 14 and 15.1. - (b) On application by a Director, the Court may authorise a person to inspect on the Director's behalf the records that the Corporation is required to keep under rules 14 and 15.1 subject to any other orders the Court considers appropriate. - A person authorised to inspect records under rule 15.6(b)a reasonable payment to a member in their capacity as an employee or under a contract for goods or services provided - payment to a member in carrying out the corporation's objectives. - (c) above may make copies of the records unless the Court orders otherwise.